mariosky/BioDeepSpace/README.md

 ### The Most Basic Object is a Population

-* The most basic object we care about is a population.
+* We only care about population objects not individuals.
 * We allways have collection of small populations.
 * Populations are only data.
 JSON objects with out any methods.
-* Populations can have arbitrary metadata depending on the application dependant.
+* Populations can have arbitrary metadata depending on the application.
 We propose to start with:
     * id
     * age
     * best-solution